mariodavid/cuba-component-data-import/README.md

 ```

+### NOTE: Breaking change in 0.4.0

+When you update to v.
+0.4.0 note that there is a breaking change in the way the import configurations are stored.
+Since the Import configuration couldn't be really re-used before 0.4.0 it is unlikely that you will facde any serious problems.
+But if you stored import configurations before, you will find information on how to resolve this change manually in the [CHANGELOG](https://github.com/mariodavid/cuba-component-data-import/blob/master/CHANGELOG.md).

 ### NOTE: Dependency: declarative-controllers
 This application component requires `declarative-controllers` as another dependency you have to add to your application.